 The joint master’s programme in Turbomachinery Aeromechanical University Training offers three tracks related to three mobility options.
 Students begin their first year at KTH and study the second year at one of the three programme tracks connected to three different universities.
-The tracks at ULg and AUTH result in a joint degree, and the track at Duke results in a double degree from KTH and Duke.
-The track KTH/AUTH will not be open for intake 2020.
+The tracks at ULiège and AUTH result in a joint degree, and the track at Duke results in a double degree from KTH and Duke.
+The track offered at KTH and Université de Liège will open for application for studies starting in 2021.
+The tracks involving Duke University and AUTH will not open for application for studies starting 2021.

 Year 1 at KTH

 Semester 1: The courses on the first semester aim to give the student the basic understanding on heat, power and propulsion aspects in turbomachinery and develop basic skills for more advanced courses in further semesters.
 These courses include power generation, fluid machinery, introduction to aeromechanics in turbomachines, basics on measurement techniques, advanced mathematics, introduction to computational fluid dynamics and advanced mechanical vibrations.
 Whereas a part of the courses during semester 1 and 2 are given as traditional courses at KTH, another part involves lecturing by faculty from the partner universities using web‐based distance teaching capabilities.